Jacob Paul Bricca

 MFA, Film Editing – American Film Institute

-Bricca holds an MFA in Film Editing from the American Film Institute and a BA in Film Studies and Sociology from Wesleyan University.
-From 2002-2007, he ran the film production program at Wesleyan University’s celebrated Film Studies Department, and then from 2008-2013 developed their documentary studies curriculum.
-Students from his tenure at Wesleyan include Benh Zeitlin (director of Beasts of the Southern Wild), Ami Boghani, (producer of The Reluctant Fundamentalist) and Jennifer Lame (editor of Frances Ha).
+Bricca is a member of the American Cinema Editors and holds an MFA in Film Editing from the American Film Institute and a BA in Film Studies and Sociology from Wesleyan University.
+From 2002-2007, he ran the film production program at Wesleyan’s celebrated Film Studies Department, and then from 2008-2013 developed their documentary studies curriculum.
+Students from his tenure at Wesleyan include director Benh Zeitlin (Beasts of the Southern Wild), producer Dan Janvey (Patti Cake$, Heart of a Dog), and editor Jennifer Lame (Manchester by the Sea, Frances Ha).

-Bricca is currently writing a book titled Documentary Editing: Principles and Practice for Focal Press/Routledge, which is due to be published in late 2017.
-He is also working to produce Lisa Molomot and Jeff Bemiss’ feature documentary Missing in Brooks County, which is executive produced by Abigail Disney and Gini Reticker at Fork Films.
+Bricca's book Documentary Editing: Principles and Practice was published in January, 2018 by Focal Press/Routledge, and is in use by universities around the country.
+He is producing Lisa Molomot and Jeff Bemiss’ feature documentary Missing in Brooks County, which is executive produced by Abigail Disney and Gini Reticker at Fork Films.
 He currently teaches courses on editing, documentary production, and narrative film post-production.